EdemMoses/Airplane-Crash-Analysis/README.md

 ## Contact
 For any questions or feedback, please open an issue in the repository or contact me at edemaggor@gmail.com.

-Thank you for using the Game Analysis project!
+Thank you for using the Airplane Crash Analysis project!
 Happy analyzing!